crayon/azure-cost-control/README.md

 The script will perform the following tasks:
    - Install necessary PowerShell modules if not already installed.
    - Authenticate to Azure using `Login-AzAccount`.
-   - Create a directory named "Crayon" on the local machine.
+   - Create a directory named "Crayon" on the local machine windows machine and on Linux /home/$(whoami)/Crayon.
    - Create an Azure Active Directory Application and Service Principal (SPN).
    - Assign Reader, Carbon Optimization Reader, Cost Management Reader, Reservation Reader, and Reader to SavingsPlans roles.
    - Check and validate permissions for subscriptions, management groups, reservations, and billing accounts.